-"In-Progress" courses are courses in which you are currently registered but with no grade assigned.
+"In-Progress" courses are courses occurring in a current term.

-"Preregistered" courses are courses for which you are registered for a future term.
+"Preregistered" courses are courses registered for a future term.

 39. Is it possible to run a degree audit without in-progress or preregistered courses?

 Your audit defaults to include any in-progress courses and preregistered courses if enrolled for a future term.